ska-sa/katgpucbf/doc/dev-guide.rst

 Raising the Pull Request
 ^^^^^^^^^^^^^^^^^^^^^^^^

+For contributions from within the organisation, the steps are:

-1. Ensure you have the latest ``katgpucbf/main`` in your local directory.
+1. Ensure you have the latest ``main`` in your local directory.
-2. Develop your feature, addition or fix(es) on a branch off ``main``.
+2. Develop your contribution on a branch off ``main``.
-3. When you are ready for it to be reviewed, create a `Pull Request`_ against ``katgpucbf/main`` and select at least one reviewer from the (recent) `katgpucbf contributors`_.
-A good rule of thumb is to request a review from the Team Lead, user @bmerry.

    a.
+Please prefix your branch name with the Jira ticket number. e.g. For
+      ticket NGC-1234, a suitable branch name would be ``NGC-1234-task-description``.
+   b.
+Once you have created your branch, push it to this repository.

+3. Once your changes are ready for review, discuss with the team who will do the review and assign it to them.
+If in doubt, assign it to the team lead.

+   a.
 If GitHub's Pull Request page indicates there are merge conflicts ahead
       (*Can't automatically merge*), please resolve any merge conflicts before requesting a review from a developer.
    b.
-We provide a template for the Pull Request description.
+A template is provided for the Pull Request description.
 Please fill in
       the template with as much detail as possible and complete the checklist items as indicated.
 You may prefix a checklist item with `(n/a)` if an item is not applicable to your PR.
-   c.
-If you are a developer within the organisation, please include the Jira
-      ticket number in the PR blurb, assign the ticket to your intended reviewer and move the ticket to **Feedback Requested**.

 4. This repo is monitored by the organisation's in-house Jenkins.
 It does an end-to-end build when a Pull Request is created.
 Please address any issues